jzstark/databoxVPN/README.md

   1. Execute the script:

     `./databoxVPN.sh`
-  1. Wait for the setup to complete and in the databoxVPN/generated-docs folder open the html file, which will leads you to setup and connect VPNs.
+  1. Wait for the setup to complete (several minutes) and in the databoxVPN/generated-docs folder open the html file, which will leads you to setup and connect VPNs.